Native Wildlife Carers Grants Guidelines

 Individuals successful in receiving a grant will be required to complete an Australian Taxation Office Statement by a Supplier form.
 This will be sent to you with your approval letter and Funding Agreement.
 To view the form, visit the Australian Taxation Office website.

-Organisations (or their auspice) that are not GST registered, 10% GST will be added to your grant as an itemised GST gross-up.
+Organisations (or their auspice) that are GST registered, 10% GST will be added to the grant as an itemised GST gross-up.

 For advice on GST, please contact your tax advisor, visit the Australian Taxation Office website.